Back-to-School Guide

 • US Medical Insurance for International Students

 As part of the enrollment contract, AWS purchases a Student Accident & Sickness Plan for any international student holding an F1 visa.
 Insurance is ordered in mid-August and is valid from August 20 to August 20 each year.
-A copy of the 2024-2025 Student Accident & Sickness Plan is available here (also available in Mandarin here and Spanish here).
+A copy of the 2025-2026 Student Accident & Sickness Plan is available here (we will update with 2025-2026 plan documents in Mandarin and Spanish as soon as we receive them from the Insurance Company).
 Insurance cards will be given to students when they arrive on campus.

 Questions about medical appointments, coverage, and claims should be directed to the AWS school nurse, Paula Coumou, at paula_coumou@aw.org.